3stacks/lukeboyle.com/blog-posts/2019/08/github-actions-for-web-apps.md

 The steps field is quite simple in this example.
 For each step, you can chose to specify the `uses` field ([docs](https://help.github.com/en/articles/configuring-a-workflow#referencing-actions-in-your-workflow)).
 The format for this argument is `{owner}/{repo}@{ref}` or `{owner}/{repo}/{path}@{ref}.`.
 You can reference actions in your current repository or you can reference standard actions as per the example above.
-`actions/checkout@master` checks out - you got it - master. `actions/setup-node@v1` sets up Node, probably through a Docker container.
+`actions/checkout@master` checks out the current branch. `actions/setup-node@v1` sets up Node, probably through a Docker container.
 You can provide arguments to the action using the `with` key.

 Now, the magic begins.
 Go to your repository and visit: `https://github.com/{yourName}/{yourRepo}/actions`.
 You'll be prompted